spelunky-fyi/overlunky/docs/script-api.md

 Spawns and grows a tree
 ### [`set_pre_entity_spawn`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_pre_entity_spawn)
 `CallbackId set_pre_entity_spawn(function cb, SPAWN_TYPE flags, int mask, variadic_args entity_types)`<br/>
 Add a callback for a spawn of specific entity types or mask.
-Set `mask` to `0` to ignore that.
+Set `mask` to `MASK.ANY` to ignore that.
 This is run before the entity is spawned, spawn your own entity and return its uid to replace the intended spawn.
 In many cases replacing the intended entity won't have the indended effect or will even break the game, so use only if you really know what you're doing.
 The callback signature is `optional<int> pre_entity_spawn(entity_type, x, y, layer, overlay_entity)`
 ### [`set_post_entity_spawn`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_post_entity_spawn)
 `CallbackId set_post_entity_spawn(function cb, SPAWN_TYPE flags, int mask, variadic_args entity_types)`<br/>
 Add a callback for a spawn of specific entity types or mask.
-Set `mask` to `0` to ignore that.
+Set `mask` to `MASK.ANY` to ignore that.
 This is run right after the entity is spawned but before and particular properties are changed, e.g. owner or velocity.
 The callback signature is `nil post_entity_spawn(entity)`
 ### [`warp`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=warp)